manulera/OpenCloning_frontend/README.md

 The configuration of the frontend is done in the file that will be served from `/config.json`.
 In the dev server, this file is served from `public/config.json`.
 That file is not included in the repository, and is generated from `public/config.dev.json` when you run `yarn start`.
 For the production site, `config.prod.json` is used.
 The things you can configure are:

 * `backendUrl`: The URL of the backend.
 By default, it is `http://localhost:8000/`.
+* `showAppBar`: Whether to show the top app bar (blue with buttons for examples, etc.).
+By default, it is `true`.
+* `noExternalRequests`: Whether to block requests to external services.
+By default, it is `false`.
+* `database`: For integrations, provide the database name.
+This is not documented, but for an example see `src/components/eLabFTW`.

 For production: when building the site with `yarn build`, simply replace `build/config.json` with your settings.
 This is what is done in [this docker-compose file](https://github.com/manulera/OpenCloning).